richardtallent/EdtfDotNet/README.md

 The Date structure is analogous to .NET's DateTime type.

 ## DatePair
-Dates can appear in _intervals_ and _ranges_.
-This structure supports an individual interval or range between a start date and end date.
+Dates can appear in intervals ("d1/d2") or ranges ("d1..d2", "..d1", or "d1..").
+This structure supports an interval or range between a start date and end date.
+(Note: ranges can only appear within a list, but intervals can appear outside of [] or {} braces.)

 ## DatePairList
 This IList implementation stores DatePairs.
 There are two modes for these lists: "One of a Set" and "Multiple."
 The first is the default, and indicates that the true value is one of the list of dates provided, but the actual value is unknown.
 This is rendered in EDTF as `[d1, d2, ...]`.
 The latter mode is used when _all_ of the dates in the list are equally true (for example, a list of dates where an employee received a paycheck).

 ### Why is there a DatePairList instead of a DateList?

-EDTF allows a list (set or multiple) to contain not only single dates, but also intervals ("d1/d2") or ranges ("d1..d2", "..d1", or "d1..").
-Since Date and DatePair types don't derive from a common base class and they don't share enough in common to merit implementing a common interface, the List implementation is for DatePairs.
-Single dates can be stored in these collections easily by setting a DatePair's StartValue to that date and leaving the EndValue unused.
+EDTF allows a list (set or multiple) to contain not only single dates, but also intervals or ranges.
+Since Date and DatePair types don't derive from a common base type and they don't share enough in common to merit implementing a common interface, the List implementation is for DatePairs.
+Single dates can be stored in these collections easily by using a DatePair with the StartValue set and EndValue unused.